-The long-term cycle of organisations applying for grants to maintain budgets leads to ‘projectification’, whereby control over conservation activities, interventions, and strategic direction is ceded to funders, as conservation organisations adapt to funding trends and specific funder interests in an effort to remain competitive and maintain project funding (Hodge and Adams, 2016; Rodríguez et al., 2007).
-If financial and operational control is external in grant-funded projects that involve partnerships with government agencies, local organisations or communities, then host countries authorities and other local partners will be unlikely to embrace responsibility, nor have any sense of ownership or genuine partnership (Sayer and Wells, 2004).
+The cycle of organisations applying for grants to maintain budgets leads to ‘projectification’, whereby control over conservation activities, interventions, and strategic direction is ceded to funders, as conservation organisations adapt to funding trends and specific funder interests in an effort to remain competitive and maintain project funding (Hodge and Adams, 2016; Rodríguez et al., 2007).
+If financial and operational control is external in grant-funded projects that involve partnerships with government agencies, local organisations or communities, then host country authorities and other local partners will be unlikely to embrace responsibility, nor have any sense of ownership or genuine partnership (Sayer and Wells, 2004).
 There is also often a lack of transparency and coordination between funders and grant distributors which reduces cohesion and makes strategic allocation of funds at a broader scale difficult (Laufer and Jones, 2021; Sayer et al., 2017).
 Nevertheless, many conservation projects are unable to fund activities through other means.
 Grants for conservation activities vary in size and duration, with larger, long-term grants (between three and five years) often requiring significant investments in staff time for the development of applications, and substantial administrative capacity to manage the grant if it is awarded.
 Such grants are often awarded by international financial institutions (e.g., the World Bank) or international development agencies (e.g., the United States Agency for International Development), and often come with complex rules governing procurement, accounting, reporting, and attribution (i.e., branding).
 These requirements often preclude smaller organisations that do not have in-house fundraising teams or large financial management and administrative capacity.
 Alternatively, conservation organisations can apply for smaller, short-term grants (usually between one and three years) which are often targeted towards specific species, habitats, or activities (e.g., the United States Fish and Wildlife Service Asian Elephant Conservation Fund, and the UK government’s Darwin Initiative).
 The smaller grants require less staff time for the application process and subsequent grant management yet can be limited in the amount of the award that can be spent on overheads, fixed costs, and other core project expenditure such as salaries, fuel, office space, and utilities.
 This results in the core operational budgets of smaller projects or organisations comprising small percentages of multiple short-term grants, leading to insecure and unstable core budgets that can fluctuate from year to year.
 Budgets such as this prohibit long-term strategic planning for investment of funds and conservation action (Emerton et al., 2006).
 There is a paucity of research into the effects of unstable core budgets on the effectiveness of conservation projects, and the implications of financial unpredictability on biodiversity outcomes over time.